sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/prometheus.md

     - targets: ['<hostname:port_number>' ]
 ```

-`<duration>` is a duration that **must be greater than the `collectPeriod`** defined in [config/hws-config.yaml](../configuration/configure-exporter.md) to avoid gaps and duplicate points in the metrics, which will affect the calculation of rates.
+`<duration>` is a duration that **must be greater than the `collectPeriod`** defined in [config/hws-config.yaml](../configuration/configure-agent.md) to avoid gaps and duplicate points in the metrics, which will affect the calculation of rates.

-`scheme` is a string that can take the values `http` or `https`.
-If you need HTTPS to encrypt communications between your Prometheus Server and the **Hardware Sentry Exporter for Prometheus**, you need to start the exporter with the `--server.ssl.enabled=true` option.
-This can be done in the [`receivers` section of **config/otel-config.yaml**](../configuration/configure-otel.md).

 Example: